 Dress for success with light, breathable fabrics.
 Most adults know the red-hot feeling of unprotected flesh touching the car’s seat or seat belt — or worse, the metal buckle.
 Are we in the car or the depths of hell?
 It can send you reeling.
 When it comes to clothing, let’s do our kiddos a solid and make sure body parts exposed directly to the harness, and buckles are always covered — no direct skin contact.
 Let’s not add a trip to the ER for burn treatment in the summer heat.
 And yes, this means clothes always go on over bathing suits!

 2. Crank the car’s AC

 Before you even think about getting in the car, you’ve got some quick steps to take — and friends, this one IS a race, so get moving.
-Ready, set …. turn on the ignition, get alllll the windows and car doors open to release the hot air and put the AC on full freakin’ blast.
+Ready, set …. turn on the ignition, get alllll the windows and car doors open to release the hot air, and put the air conditioning on full freakin’ blast.
 If you want to show off, point the vents towards the roof of the car.
 Hot air rises, so beam the air out of the vents to the hot zone.
 You did it!
 Now, take a deep breath because you need to give this cooling process a hot minute.
 The longer the car has been sitting, the longer this may take.
 Now you just need to wait for the cooling system to do its thing!
 Pro tip: If you have more than one adult with you, it never hurts to send someone ahead to initiate the cooling process.

 3. It’s not rocket science; use your Noggle!